Priyansh6747/Nutrilio/Backend/Documentation/User.md

 **POST /init**

 Creates a new user in the system using the username as the unique identifier.
-The `meals` field is automatically initialized as an empty list if not provided.
+The `meals` field is automatically initialized as an empty list if not provided, and `activity_factor` defaults to 1.375 if not specified.

 **Request Body:**
 ```json